 Section 46 provides for relief from income tax, CGT and dividends tax under an "unbundling transaction".
-An "unbundling transaction" is defined in section 46(1) and means, amongst other things, a transaction under which all the equity shares of a company which is a resident (the unbundled company) that are held by a company (the unbundling company) which, if listed, is a resident, are distributed by that unbundling company to the holders of shares of the unbundling company.
+The term "unbundling transaction" is defined in section 46(1) and means, amongst other things, a transaction under which all the equity shares of a resident company (the unbundled company) that are held by a company (the unbundling company) which, if listed, is a resident, are distributed by that unbundling company to the holders of shares of the unbundling company.